SAFETY CONSULTANT, J31

-Education andExperience requirements at this level consist of a bachelor’s degree in geology, safety, engineering or a closely related field; or an equivalent combination of education and experience, substituting one year of experience in industrial relations, safety, safety inspection, safety education, engineering or risk management for each year of the required education.
+Education andExperience requirements at this level consist of a bachelor’s degree in safety, industrial hygiene, forestry or a closely related field; or an equivalent combination of education and experience, substituting one year of experience in industrial relations, safety, safety inspection, safety education, transportation management, engineering, human resources or risk management for each year of the required education.

 Level II: Code: J31B Salary Band: J

-This is the career level of the job family where employees are assigned duties and responsibilities at the full-performance level and perform a wide variety of tasks involving planning, organizing and implementing an occupational health and safety hazards program which is small in size and scope.
+This is the career level of the job family where employees are assigned duties and responsibilities at the full-performance level and perform a wide variety of tasks involving implementing an occupational health and safety hazards program.
 Some positions may be assigned responsibility for conducting workplace inspections as a Safety Consultant or Loss Prevention Specialist and/or providing assistance to employers in the prevention of industrial or other accidents.
-Employees will conduct comprehensive industrial and/or other workplace inspections to identify actual or potential safety hazards and other dangers.
-Inspections are performed in either public or private sector workplaces according to the division to which the position is assigned.
-Tasks are performed independently and are concerned with the identification and correction of mechanical, structural or other hazards which result in physical injury to the worker or damage to the workplace.

 Knowledge, Skills and Abilities required at this level include those identified in Level I plus demonstrated ability to conduct work place inspections and identify and correct potential safety hazards.

 Education andExperience requirements for this level include those identified in Level I plus two additional years of qualifying experience.

 Level III: Code: J31C Salary Band: K

 At this level of this job family employees are assigned responsibilities involving advanced level professional work related to an occupational and health safety program.
-This may include responsibilities such as directing or coordinating a safety program of limited to moderate size and scope, independent responsibility for planning and implementing safety programs at an institution or facility, or similar responsibilities.
-Direction or supervision will be provided to assigned staff as required.
+This may include responsibilities for implementing safety programs at an institution or facility, or similar responsibilities.